ericklein/air_quality/readme.md

 - [P2]112920: Rotating time display
 - [P2]112920: Get time from MQTT broker
 - [P3]120220: Added error checking on string length to displayScreenMessage
-- [P3]120620: Error messages to MQTT broker
+- [P1]120620: Status and error messages to MQTT broker
 - [P1]012421: Async blinking of built-in LED for non-FATAL errors (e.g. MQTT publish)
+- [P3]081421: Concat date, not number, to SD card log files

 ### Questions
 - 090820: We are generating humidity, heat index, and absolute humidity?